Geobuddy/geobuddy.github.io/_posts/2019-11-18-dashboard.md

 ## Steps
 ### Front-End Design
 The first step of this project was to define the layout of the user interface.
 The layout used for this project was the created using a template from [material design](https://material.io).
-The main component of graphical user interface are the sidebar comprising the filtering parameters (e.g. Offence Group and Dates), a map and collapsible buttons that display graphs when clicked.
+The main component of the graphical user interface are the sidebar comprising the filtering parameters (e.g. Offence Group and Dates), a map and collapsible buttons that display graphs when clicked.
 {: style="text-align: justify"}

 <figure>